cseligman.com (courtneyseligman.com)

 A third-quarter moon unlike any ever seen from Earth.
 The western "limb" of the Moon, photographed by the Galileo spacecraft as it flew by the Earth.
 (Galileo Project, JPL, NASA, apod990326)

-The far side of the Moon, as seen by Apollo 16 astronauts, in April of 1972.
-Since the Moon is locked in synchronous rotation with the Earth, and always keeps one side toward us, the appearance of the far side was completely unknown, until the space age.
+The far side of the Moon as seen by Apollo 16 astronauts in April of 1972.
+Since the Moon is locked in synchronous rotation with the Earth and always keeps the same side toward us, the appearance of the far side was completely unknown until the space age.
 Surprisingly, unlike the near side, which has many large maria, the far side is almost entirely lacking in maria, and is instead completely covered by ancient craters, dating back to nearly the beginning of the Solar System.
-The reason for the difference between the near and far sides is not known, but it is suspected that the crust on the far side is thicker, making it harder for the molten material which formed the maria to force its way through cracks in the lunar crust, and reach the surface.
+The reason for the difference between the near and far sides is not known, but it is suspected that the crust on the far side is thicker, making it harder for the molten material which formed the maria to force its way through cracks in the lunar crust and reach the surface.
 (Apollo 16, NASA, apod981008)

 A labeled view of a portion of the same Lunar Orbiter image of Mare Orientale.